-Sweating a lot can be concerning and even a little embarrassing, but it's rarely a real medical problem.
+You should probably stop sweating about how to not sweat so much during exercise, our experts agree.
+Sweating a lot can be a little embarrassing, but it's rarely a real medical problem.
 There may be cause for concern if you're sweating out electrolytes and fluids faster than you can rehydrate.
 "Sweating a lot can cause dehydration, which can impair metabolism and decrease blood flow to muscles (since water loss through sweating decreases blood volume), so it can be dangerous if you don't replenish the fluid through drinking," says Karp.
 (Dehydration is just one of the things that can make your workout feel harder, and not in a good way.)

 What can you do about sweat and body odor?

 Even if you don't fall into the "excessive" sweating category but feel uncomfortable about your level of sweat, Dr. Smith says it may be time for intervention beyond the typical antiperspirant.
-There are options as minor as "clinical strength" over-the-counter antiperspirants that include higher levels of the compound responsible for temporarily blocking sweat ducts.
-From there, you may want to try prescription-strength formulations.
+Options include opting for a "clinical strength" over-the-counter antiperspirant that includes higher levels of the compound responsible for temporarily blocking sweat ducts and prescription-strength formulations.

 But these more invasive options might not be the best option if strenuous exercise is part of your regular routine, he says, as reducing sweat production to localized areas could limit your ability to cool the body during intense activity.

 When people talk about issues surrounding sweat production, it's mostly about sweating too much.
 But you don't want to be on the flip side of this equation either.
 Sweat is healthy and necessary to regulate body temperature.
 Plus, remember that it's a sign of stellar physical fitness, too.